 Evilspeak is one of the most amazingly silly horror films that one has seen.
 It is construed as a variation on the big hit of the Carrie (1976) and similarly has a wimp/underdog takes revenge with the aid of some supernatural power.
 This has been crosshatched with the occult/Devil worship themes that were all the in-thing towards the end of the 1970s after hits such as Rosemary’s Baby (1968), The Exorcist (1973) and The Omen (1976).

 Diminutive, bugged out Clint Howard (the younger brother of Ron Howard), plays the role to nervous, wholly unlikable excess.
 However, the film is constructed all wrong – the crude emotional thrust of films like this should be with the taking of revenge on the tormentors in sadistic strung-out detail, a la The Omen and its conveyor belt of novelty deaths.
-Instead, the film mixes up where this thrust should be, placing it on Clint Howard perfecting the occult ritual in protracted detail, only letting the revenge scenes take place in one outburst at the end.
+Instead, the film mixes up where this thrust should be, placing it on Clint Howard perfecting the occult ritual in protracted detail, only letting the revenge scenes take place in one outburst at the end – the model it seems to be drawing on is less the occult film than the underdog explodes in vengeance story of Carrie (1976).
 With the exception of an hilariously silly scene where a woman is dispatched by killer pigs while showering, the entire film is one long drawn-out wait.